ljacqu/AuthMe_integration_demo/README.md

   be granted (in `onPrelogin()`).
 Once a player has been logged in, the listener will make the player output a random greeting (in `onLogin()`).
 - 2.2: [AuthMeHook](https://github.com/ljacqu/AuthMe_integration_demo/blob/master/src/main/java/ch/jalu/authme/integrationdemo/service/AuthMeHook.java)
-  manages the interactions with AuthMe's NewAPI class.
+  manages the interactions with AuthMe's AuthmeApi class.
 It is used in [ExistsCommand](https://github.com/ljacqu/AuthMe_integration_demo/blob/master/src/main/java/ch/jalu/authme/integrationdemo/command/ExistsCommand.java), which implements a command that tells players whether a username is registered or not (e.g. `/exists test`).
 - 3.1: [SamplePlugin](https://github.com/ljacqu/AuthMe_integration_demo/blob/master/src/main/java/ch/jalu/authme/integrationdemo/SamplePlugin.java)
   is the main plugin class and defines a `registerAuthMeComponents()` method.
 At the end of `onEnable()` we check if